 5. Iceland is one of the most eco-friendly countries in the world

-6. Iceland has the longest workweeks in Europe
+6. Iceland has one of the longest workweek in Europe

 7. Beer was banned in Iceland until 1989